dialpad/dialtone-legacy/docs/components/modal.md

 - Avoid complex decision making that requires additional sources of information unavailable in the modal.
 - Use clear header and action labels.
 Label links and buttons with a verb that avoids ambiguity and clearly indicates what happens when it’s selected.
 The primary action’s label should complement the modal title.
 - Avoid lengthy contents that require scrolling.
+- Only one modal can be present at a time.

 ## Accessibility